Code-Institute-Submissions/portfolio-18/README.md

 The main page allows all users of the site to view just a couple words where user arrived and what this website is for The page is divided into 3 sections.
 The first section has explanation what this website is for.
 The second section contains photo of the owner.
 3rd section explain who owner of the website is.

 #### Footer
+ In footer you can fin contact details (email) and as well my social icons.

 #### Portfolio Page

 #### Contact Page